 Maxinquaye was the 1995 debut album of English trip hop musician Tricky, following in the wake of pioneering albums by the likes of Massive Attack and Portishead.
-Trip hop was a style of music that emerged out of Bristol in the UK during the early 1990s as a variant of backbeat that contained elements of soul, funk and jazz.
-Given the term trip hop by the music press, the genre was described as being a fusion of hip hop and electronica until neither genre is recognisable, and after having listened to this album, that is a description which is very appropriate and is the reason why trip hop is such a unique music style.
+Trip-hop was a style of music that emerged out of Bristol in the UK during the early 1990s as a variant of backbeat that contained elements of soul, funk, and jazz.
+Given the term trip-hop by the music press, the genre was described as being a fusion of hip-hop and electronica until neither genre is recognizable, and after having listened to this album, that is a description which is very appropriate and is the reason why trip-hop is such a unique music style.

 The production on here is of great quality.
 It’s not too busy, or indeed overpowering, but at the same time is definitely not minimal by any means.
-Tricky had three other producers working on this album with him, and without personally being an expert on trip hop production it’s hard to tell how much influence he had on the production given his experience, and that it was his first album.
-One of the aspects of the production that I enjoyed the most and something that I like a lot about trip hop acts is the use of samples, particularly the way in which they blend samples into the track to the point that it is often unrecognisable, or not noticeable.
+Tricky had three other producers working on this album with him, and without personally being an expert on trip-hop production it’s hard to tell how much influence he had on the production given his experience and that it was his first album.
+One of the aspects of the production that I enjoyed the most and something that I like a lot about trip-hop acts is the use of samples, particularly the way in which they blend samples into the track to the point that it is often unrecognizable, or not noticeable.
 This I feel is a good thing, and in the case of this album allowed the tracks to stand on their own musically without being dominated by the sample alone.
 Isaac Hayes, The Smashing Pumpkins and Marvin Gaye are all sampled on Maxinquaye but I couldn’t tell this when listening.
-The subtle use of samples is something I feel distinguishes trip hop from other genres such as hip hop, which at times has a tendency to let the sample dominate too much on tracks, but that’s just my view.
+The subtle use of samples is something I feel distinguishes trip hop from other genres such as hip-hop, which at times has a tendency to let the sample dominate too much on tracks, but that’s just my view.

-Maxinquaye is a great trip hop album and holds up extremely well alongside the other notable albums from that early trip hop period.
-Despite its dark undertones, it is an album you can easily recline to and is very good chill out/lazy Sunday music.
-This album should be listenable for anyone into trip hop, ambient music, or electronica and might even be worthy background dinner music?
+Maxinquaye is a great trip-hop album and holds up extremely well alongside the other notable albums from that early trip-hop period.
+Despite its dark undertones, it is an album you can easily recline to and is also very good chill out/lazy Sunday music.
+This album should be listenable for anyone into trip-hop, ambient music, or electronica and might even be worthy background dinner music?
 But I’ll leave that up to you to decide.
-I dug it, I’m sure you will to.
+I dug it, I’m sure you will too.